mrmdlab/Segmenthor/Tutorial.md

 - Ctrl+Z to undo one control point
 - S to add the current slice to the list for image embedding computation
 - Enter to start computing image embedding of slices in the list

-### save mask
-- Data must follow BIDS specification, must include `session` folder.
-If the NIfTI file you drag and open isn't from a BIDS data folder, you won't be able to save the mask correctly.
-- mask will be saved to `derivatives/masks` folder under your BIDS data folder

 ### hotkeys
 | hotkey      | explanation                                               |